galaxyproject/galaxy-language-server/README.md

 This repository contains both the [server](https://github.com/davelopez/galaxy-language-server/tree/master/server) implementation in [Python](https://www.python.org/) and the [client](https://github.com/davelopez/galaxy-language-server/tree/master/client) implementation of a [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) in [Node.js](https://nodejs.org/en/).

-> Please note this is still an early work in progress and **bugs and issues are expected**.
+> Please note this is still a work in progress so **bugs and issues are expected**.
+If you find any, you are welcome to open a new [issue](https://github.com/galaxyproject/galaxy-language-server/issues).

 ## Features
 ### Tag and attribute auto-completion